Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: Introduction

 4) \textbf{LLM-enabled optimization techniques}: Optimization techniques are of great importance to telecom networks, e.g., resource allocation and load balancing\cite{zhou2023survey}, and LLM offers new opportunities \cite{zhou2023survey}.
 In particular, we introduce LLM-aided automated reward function design for reinforcement learning, verbal reinforcement learning, LLM-enabled black-box optimizer, end-to-end convex optimization, and LLM-aided heuristic algorithm design.
 For example, reinforcement learning has been widely used for network optimization, but the reward functions are usually manually designed with a trial-and-error approach\cite{booth2023perils}.
 LLM can provide automated reward function designs, and such an improvement can significantly promote reinforcement learning applications in the telecom field.

 5) \textbf{LLM-aided prediction in telecom}: Prediction techniques are crucial for telecom networks, such as CSI prediction\cite{luo2018channel}, prediction-based beamforming\cite{charan2021vision}, and traffic load prediction\cite{wang2020cellular}.
 Existing studies have started exploring one-model-for-all time-series models.
 After pre-training on a large corpus of diverse time-series data, such a model can learn the hidden temporal patterns, and then generalize well across different prediction tasks without extra training.
-We will first introduce how to pre-train foundation models, and then present frozen pre-trained and fine-tune-based LLM models.
+We will first introduce how to pre-train foundation models, and then present frozen pre-trained and fine-tune-based \blue{LLMs}.
 In addition, the potential of multi-modal LLM is discussed for telecom prediction tasks.

 6) \textbf{Challenges and future directions}: Finally, we identify the challenges and future directions of LLM-empowered telecom.
-The challenges focus on telecom-domain LLM model training, practical LLM deployment, and prompt engineering for telecom applications.
-The future directions include LLM-enabled planning, model compression and fast inference, overcoming hallucination problems, retrieval augmented-LLM, and economic and affordable LLM models.
+The challenges focus on telecom-domain \blue{LLM} training, practical LLM deployment, and prompt engineering for telecom applications.
+The future directions include LLM-enabled planning, model compression and fast inference, overcoming hallucination problems, retrieval augmented-LLM, and economic and affordable \blue{LLMs}.

 In summary, the main contribution of this work is that we provide a comprehensive survey of the principles, key techniques, and applications for LLM-enabled telecom networks, ranging from LLM fundamentals to novel LLM-inspired generation, classification, optimization and prediction techniques along with telecom applications.
 This work covers nearly 20 telecom application scenarios and LLM-inspired novel techniques, aiming to be a roadmap for researchers to use LLMs to solve various telecom tasks.
 The rest of this paper is organized as Fig. \ref{fig1}.
-Section \ref{sec-related} discusses related surveys, and Section \ref{sec-fundamental} presents LLM fundamentals.
-Section \ref{sec-gene}, \ref{sec-class}, \ref{sec-optimize}, and \ref{sec-predict} focus on generation, classification, optimization, and prediction problems and telecom applications, respectively.
+Section \ref{sec-related} discusses related surveys, and Section \ref{sec-fundamental} presents LLM fundamentals. \blue{Sections} \ref{sec-gene}, \ref{sec-class}, \ref{sec-optimize}, and \ref{sec-predict} focus on generation, classification, optimization, and prediction problems and telecom applications, respectively.
 Finally, Section \ref{sec-challenge} identifies the challenges and future directions, and Section \ref{sec-conc} concludes this work.